symphonyoss/ContainerJS/README.md

 # ContainerJS

-This project contains the current work-in-progress Symphony Desktop Wrapper.
-The goal of this project is to provide a common API across multiple HTML5 containers.
+ContainerJS provides an abstraction layer over multiple HTML5 containers (OpenFin, Electron, Browser), that follows the Symphony Desktop APIs.
 For more details, refer to the [confluence page](https://symphonyoss.atlassian.net/wiki/display/WGDWAPI/Working+Group+-+Desktop+Wrapper+API) for this working group.

 ## Getting Started